yanagishima/yanagishima/README.md

 # yanagishima

-yanagishima is a Web UI for presto.
+yanagishima is a Web UI for presto/hive.

 ![preview](v4.gif)